OpenBubbles/site/quickstart.md

 # Self-host quickstart

 ::: tip
 Apple **requires** hardware info from genuine Apple hardware to use iMessage.
 [Get started now](/#hosted-waitlist) with a ready-to-go hosted solution that will register your Android number.
-OpenBubbles is easiest to set up with a Mac, however, a Mac **cannot register your Android number**.
+OpenBubbles is easiest to self host with a Mac, however, a Mac **cannot register your Android number**.
 :::

 ## Install OpenBubbles